Rising-Cloud-Examples/go-web-service/README.md

 ```
 https://<your_task_url>.risingcloud.app/hello
 ```
-Congratulations, you’ve successfully created and used Go on Rising Cloud!
+Congratulations, you’ve successfully used Go on Rising Cloud!